does physiotherapy exercises for ankle pain help?

 Ice should be immediately applied to keep the swelling down.

-- Compression dressings, bandages, or ace wraps will immobilize and support your injured Ankle Sprains.
+- Compression dressings, bandages, or ace wraps will immobilize and support your injured ankle.

 - Elevate your ankle above the level of your heart as often as possible during the first 48 hours.

-Ina grade 2 Ankle Sprains, the ligament is partially torn.
+Ina grade 2 sprain, the ligament is partially torn.
 It is difficult to walk.
 A grade 2 sprained ankle will result in significant swelling and bruising.
-It is possible, though not as likely, to need surgery for a grade 2 sprain, depending on the severity of the Ankle Sprains.
+It is possible, though not as likely, to need surgery for a grade 2 sprain, depending on the severity of the sprain.

 - Partial tearing of the ligament